Frequently Asked Questions

 If my reference doesn't complete my recommendation by the deadline, what do I do?

 The most important information to complete by the deadline are the questionnaires, learning content, materials and signature documents, and any assessments.
 You must also make sure that you REQUEST a recommendation before the deadline.
 Recommenders do not get locked out of the system on the deadline, as students do, so they have a little leeway to get the reference in after that date.
 Recommenders should get their references completed for students as soon as possible after the deadline, though receiving it before is always much more appreciated!
-If a reference does not respond within a week after the deadline, please request a reference from a new recommender.
+If a reference does not respond within a week after the deadline, please request a reference from a new individual.

 I have been on an exchange or study abroad program before.
 Do I have to redo my whole application?